Life on an oyster reef

 Slide the time scale across to the right to watch the changes a new oyster reef goes through as it matures from years 0 to 7.

-This app will take a minute to load and is best viewed on chrome, Microsoft edge and safari internet desktop browser.
+This app will take a minute to load and is best viewed on Chrome, Microsoft Edge and Safari internet desktop browsers.

 If you're viewing this page on mobile, the animation will be displayed as a video.